-Trump heads for Minnesota hoping it will flip this fall - Albert Lea Tribune
+In Mankato, Trump rips critics, vows to win Minnesota - Albert Lea Tribune

 Trump last visited Minnesota in October, when he spoke to a large crowd at Target Center in Minneapolis.

-MPR News correspondent Mark Zdechlik and Tim Pugmire contributed to this report.
+MPR News reporters Mark Zdechlik, Tim Pugmire, Dan Kraker and Dan Gunderson contributed to this report.
+The story also includes reporting from the Associated Press.

 Trump signs Iowa wind storm disaster declaration, may visit